wso2/docs-choreo-dev/en/docs/testing/test-components-with-test-runner.md

 4. In the **Set Up** card, click **Deploy** to deploy the test runner component.
 If you want to provide additional configuration or secrets, use the **Configure and Deploy** option from the list.
 3. Once the deployment is successful, on the left menu, click **Execute**.
 4. Select the environment from the environment list and click **Run Now** to trigger a test execution.
 5. Once the execution is completed it is listed in the execution page.
-You can click on a particular execution to view the test result(s).
+This may take sometime.
+Once the execution is listed, you can click on a particular execution to view the test result(s).